-In a new bid to improve the health of Britons and crackdown on obesity, the Government has recently announced that it will ban TV advertising of food and drinks high in fat, sugar and salt before the 9pm watershed.
+In a new bid to improve the health of Britons and crackdown on obesity, last summer the Government announced that it will ban TV advertising of food and drinks high in fat, sugar and salt before the 9pm watershed.
 HFSS ads will also be banned online.
 Furthermore, from October 2022, large hospitality businesses and restaurant chains will be required to display calorie information on their menus and food labels and restrictions will be imposed on in-store promotions of high fat, sugar and salty foods and beverages.

 According to a report by the NHS, in 2018 63% of British adults were overweight, and 28% were classified as obese.
 One in three children are overweight or obese by the time they leave primary school.
 In reception year (children aged 4-5) 9.7% were considered obese in 2018, with that figure being more than double (20.2%) in children in year 6, aged 10-11.